 Given the open-source nature of this project, all source code is currently hosted on an US EPA Github, with future plans to submit to CRAN when development is stable.
 Code is licensed under the [INSERT] license.

+ComptoxR follows the FAIR (findability, accessibility, interoperability, and reusability) principle for the data returned from queries, aiming to facilitate rapid chemical screening for hazard, risk, and toxicological characterization for a variety of end-users.
+Quality-control, curation level, and citation data is also generally available for compound queries, a feature not readily available in other packages

 Further Development